jasonpenny/tubetoplex/README.md

 `--privileged` is used to allow mounting a windows shared folder from the network on a windows host.
 `docker run --rm --privileged -it tubetoplex`

-### TODO

-- [X] Setup database to store videos
-- [X] Pull a page of posts from tumblr, extracting a link and tag
-- [X] Sync posts to database

-- [X] given a video url and tag, get info
-- [X] given a video url and tag, download video
-- [X] After downloading the video, rename to include a season and episode number
-- [X] Create episode NFO file

-- [ ] Check for new posts on a schedule (like every hour), and sync to database
-- [ ] Check database for new videos on a schedule, kick off download task